 |Description||Enter a description, for example, of how the Begin block will be triggered and its purpose.|

 |Objects||Automatically populated with the name of the object.
 For example, if you create an Assets workflow, Assets is displayed in the field.|

 Actions that you can select to trigger the workflow.
-For example, if you want to use a schedule to trigger the workflow, you select Schedule.

 More actions for triggering workflows

 |New||Workflow is triggered when a new asset record is added.|

 Workflow is triggered when an asset record is changed or edited.
 The History page is used to identify changes to a record.

 |Archive||Workflow is triggered when an asset record is archived.|

 |Linked Child||Workflow is triggered when a child asset is lined.|